leonardor1945/leonardor1945/README.md

-- 👋 Hi, I’m @leonardor1945
+- Hi,I’m Leonardo Rocabado (@leonardor1945)
-- 👀 I’m interested in genome and metagenome assembly, annotation,oligo design, RNAseq
+- I’m interested in functional and evolutionary genomics, pangenomics, and metabolic engineering
-- 🌱 I’m currently learning bioinformatics
-- 💞️ I’m looking to collaborate on application of bioinformatics tools to laboratory tasks
+- I’m looking to collaborate on application of bioinformatics tools to laboratory tasks
-- 📫 How to reach me lrocabado22@gmail.com - lrrocabado@umsa.bo
+- How to reach me lrocabado22@gmail.com

 <!---
 leonardor1945/leonardor1945 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.